CHAPTER 1

 PFC Adler keyed his radio.
 “Request Recon pull back.”

-Six more Marines rounded the corner behind Lance Corporal Prado, weapons ready.
-All fourteen members of her MARSOC team were now present.
+Six more marines rounded the corner behind Lance Corporal Prado, weapons ready.
+All fourteen members of Zoe’s MARSOC team were now present.
 Randy dropped the radio mic and aimed his rifle.
 Zoe could sense her men were ready to crack.

-A figure emerged from the shadows of a doorway.
-The man's henna-dyed beard was a shock of red against his serious demeanor and deep lines etched around his mouth.
+A figure emerged from the shadows of a doorway, a man she had met on previous patrols.
+His henna-dyed beard was a shock of red, the deep lines etched around his mouth conveying his serious demeanor.
+The village elder’s dark eyes swept across the marines.

 Everything balanced on her next move.
-This was it.
-The point where she made a command decision.
+This was it: the point where she made a command decision and cut a deal with the only authority these villagers knew.
 The brass would dissect this later.
 Probably remove her from command.
-Only her Marines mattered at this moment.
+Only her men mattered at this moment.

-Without breaking eye contact with the Elder, Zoe found her helmet's chinstrap.
+Without breaking eye contact with the elder, Zoe found her helmet’s chinstrap.
 Click.
 The Kevlar hit the ground with a dull thud.
-The body armor came next.
-Forty pounds of ceramic plates lifted over her head and dropped beside her helmet.
+Next came her body armor.
+She lifted the forty pounds of ceramic plates over her head and dropped them beside her helmet.

-"Major?"
-Randy's voice carried that edge young Marines got under pressure.
+“Major?”
+Randy’s tone had that edge she’d heard often in young marines under pressure.

 “PFC Adler, I have this.”

-Every Marine in the square watched their commander stand exposed, gambling their lives on a gesture.
-Davies' finger twitched near his trigger as the drone's shadow passed high overhead.
-Its camera was recording every second.
+Every marine in the square watched their commander stand exposed, gambling their lives on a gesture.
+Davies’s finger twitched near his trigger as the drone’s shadow passed high overhead.
+Its camera was recording every second of this.

-The Elder scrutinized her, searching for the slightest hint of a trick.
-His weathered face remained stone, but Zoe caught the slight tilt of his head.
+The elder scrutinized Zoe, searching for the slightest hint of a trick.
+His weathered face remained stone, but she caught the slight tilt of his head.

-"This land devours all who come," the Elder said, his English heavily accented.
-"You remove your armor.
-Are you not afraid?"
+“This land devours all who come,” he said, his English heavily accented.
+“You remove your armor.
+Are you not afraid?”

-Zoe met his gaze.
-The sun beat down, sweat trickling between her shoulder blades.
-"Fear is a choice," she said.
-"This is about life.
-Yours."
+She met his gaze.
+The sun was beating down, sweat trickling between her shoulder blades.
+“Fear is a choice,” she told him.
+“This is about life.
+Yours.”

-The deep lines on the man's face softened just a fraction before the wariness returned.
-"They return with many guns.
-My people die if I refuse them."
+The deep lines on the man’s face softened just a fraction before the wariness crept back into his features.
+“They return with many guns.
+My people die if I refuse them.”
 His gnarled fingers pointed to the horizon.
-"You must leave.
+“You must leave.
 Now.
-Before they come back."
+Before they come back.”

 “This is your home.”
 Zoe kept her voice level.
 “We’re here to protect you.”